lspope/dsc-phase-4-project/README.md

 The goal of this project is to build a Natural Language Processing model to analyze sentiment about Apple and Google products.
 I'll classify a Tweet as negative, positive or neutral based on its content.

 The Stakeholders for my project are marketing professionals in either company who are interested in learning consumer sentiment.
-It appears that these tweets were gathered during a technology conference.
-This consumer sentiment would be of interest to marketing professionals and vendor organizers at this specific technology conference.
+It appears that these tweets were gathered during a session of the South by Southwest film, culture, music, and technology conference.
+This consumer sentiment would be of interest to the conference marketing professionals and vendor organizers.

 # Data Description